A Thurston boundary for infinite-dimensional Teichm\"uller spaces: The Liouville embedding

 Four distinct points $a$, $b$, $c$, $d\in \partial_\infty \widetilde X$, occurring counterclockwise in this order, determine two disjoint intervals $[a,b]$, $[c,d] \subset \partial_\infty \widetilde X$ and a subset $Q= [a,b] \times [c,d]$ of the space of geodesics $G( \widetilde X) = \partial_\infty \widetilde X \times \partial_\infty \widetilde X - \Delta$.
 We will refer to such a subset $Q$ as a \emph{box of geodesics of $ \widetilde X$}, or as a \emph{box in $G(\widetilde X)$}.

-For the hyperbolic plane $\D$ and its Liouville geodesic current $L_\D \in \CC( \D)$, a simple integral computation expresses the Liouville mass of a box of geodesics in terms of the crossratio of the four points of $ \partial \D$ determining this box.
+For the unit disk $\D$ and its Liouville geodesic current $L_\D \in \CC( \D)$, a simple integral computation expresses the Liouville mass of a box of geodesics in terms of the cross-ratio of the four points of $ \partial \D$ determining this box.

-\begin{lem} \pushQED{ } For a box of geodesics $Q= [a,b] \times [c,d] \subset G(\D)$ with $a$, $b$, $c$, $d\in \partial_\infty \D \subset \C$,
+\begin{lem} \pushQED{ } For a box of geodesics $Q= [a,b] \times [c,d] \subset G(\D)$ with $a$, $b$, $c$, $d\in \partial \D \subset \C$,

 \end{lem}